 - increased flatulence

-If a doctor or a patient has concerns about side effects from increased gas, they may choose an alternative procedure, such as the 270 or 180 degree fundoplication.
+If a doctor or individual has concerns about the side effects of increased gas, they may choose an alternative procedure, such as the 270- or 180-degree fundoplication.

 - accidental piercing of the esophagus, stomach, or other tissues during surgery